rheinonen/sarsop/README.md

 Approximate POMDP Planning (APPL) Toolkit

 This fork adds a single feature: terminating SARSOP after a desired max number of alpha vectors have been accumulated.
+To do this, use the option `--maxAlphas number` when running `pomdpsol`.

 APPL is a C++ implementation of the SARSOP algorithm <sup>1</sup>, using the factored MOMDP representation <sup>2</sup>.
 It takes as input a POMDP model in the POMDP or POMDPX file format and produces a policy file.
 It also contains a simple simulator for evaluating the quality of the computed policy.